Jo Whiley: Early career

+On 24 November 2002, Whiley became the first female presenter of the Radio 1 Chart Show.

 In July 2009, Whiley published her autobiography, My World in Motion, on CD through Random House Audiobooks.

 The Jo Whiley Show on BBC Radio 1

 From February 1997, Whiley had a weekday lunchtime show, called The Jo Whiley Show and later The Lunchtime Social.
 This included elements of the evening show, such as tour dates and occasional live 'sessions' at Maida Vale Studios while working within the restrictions of Radio 1's daytime schedule.
 When Simon Mayo left BBC Radio 1 for BBC Radio 5 Live and BBC Radio 2 in February 2001, Whiley's show was moved to a mid-morning slot.